-This is the final required course to complete the Construction Technology Academy.
-Students participate in an internship related to their career interests.
-Students are required to complete at least 6-8 hours per week at the mentor site, attend weekly senior seminars, choose a "real world" problem to research and complete a senior project.
-Students provide their own transportation, or on-campus placements at the ARL are available.
-(Construction Management Academy)
+This course completes the Construction Academy coursework.
+Students may either participate in a skills-based internship or remain on campus to complete the advanced course curriculum.
+Students who participate in an internship are required to complete at least 6-8 hours per week at their internship site and must provide their own transportation to the internship site.
+(Construction Academy)

-Emergency Medical Technician: Basic and Clinical
+Emergency Medical Technician: Basic and Clinical Grade 12

-Prerequisites: Foundations of Health Care - Honors.
+Prerequisite: Foundations of Health Care - Honors.
 The Emergency Medical Technician Basic (EMT-B) class will prepare students with the emergency skills to assess a patient's condition and manage respiratory, cardiac, and trauma emergencies.
 The class provides classroom and clinical experiences.
-A minimum of 10 clinical hours and 5 pre-hospital calls, as well as additional scheduled class sessions, is completed after school and weekends.
+A minimum of 10 clinical hours and 5 pre-hospital calls, as well as additional scheduled class sessions, are completed after school and on weekends.
 If students do not complete clinical, they may still pass the class but not receive the completer.
 This is the first course in the high school Paramedic/Firefighter pathway.
 It serves as a prerequisite for coursework in the Emergency Medical Services Program at Howard Community College.
 (Academy of Health Professions)

-Foundations of Homeland Security and Emergency Preparedness
+CT-770-1 Foundations of Homeland Security and Emergency Preparedness